vorner/vorner.github.io/_posts/2020-04-09-wrapping-mental-models.md

 it's doing its job very well indeed.

 Therefore, in the mental model I use, functions don't *fail*.
-There are no two separate categories of functions, all functions are *complete* in the mathematical sense (still ignoring panics and infinite loops).
+There are no two separate categories of functions, all functions are *total* in the mathematical sense (still ignoring panics and infinite loops).
 The above `sqrt` function is defined on the whole axis of real numbers, producing either `Ok(f64)` or `Err(NegativeInput)`.
 Both the input set and the output set are